1st semester: Tuesday evening (Min. No. 8)

 - demonstrate an ability to apply Catholic moral principles to life situations

 Chan, Yiu Sing Lúcás.
 The Ten Commandments and the Beatitudes: Biblical Studies and Ethics for Real Life.
-Lanham, MD: Rowman and Littlefiel, 2012.
+Lanham, MD: Sheed and Ward, 2012.

 Darragh, Neil, ed.
-A Thinker’s Guide To Sin: Talking About Sin Today.
-Auckland NZ: Accent Publications, 2010.
+A Thinker’s Guide to Sin: Talking about Sin Today.
+Auckland City: Accent, 2010.

 Gascoigne, Robert.
 Freedom and Purpose: An Introduction to Christian Ethics.
-Sydney, NSW: E. J. Dwyer Press, 2005.
+Sydney: E. J. Dwyer, 2005.

 Harrington, Daniel, and James Keenan.
-Jesus and Virtue Ethics: Building Bridges Between New Testament Studies and Moral Theology.
-Lanham, MD: Sheed & Ward, 2002.
+Jesus and Virtue Ethics: Building Bridges between New Testament Studies and Moral Theology.
+Lanham, MD: Sheed and Ward, 2002.

 Keenan, James.
 A History of Catholic Moral Theology in the Twentieth Century: From Confessing Sins to Liberating Consciences.
 New York: Continuum, 2010.

 McDonagh, Enda, and Vincent MacNamara, eds.
 An Irish Reader in Moral Theology: The Legacy of the Last Fifty Years.
-Dublin: Columba Press, 2009.
+Dublin: Columba, 2009.

 Nichols, Alan.
 Street Called Choice: Ethical Choices for Ordinary People.
-Melbourne, VIC: Acorn Press, 2005.
+Melbourne: Acorn Press, 2005.

 Wadell, Paul.
-Happiness and the Christian Moral Life: An Introduction To Christian Ethics.
-Lanham, MD: Rowman & Littlefield Publishers Inc., 2012.
+Happiness and the Christian Moral Life: An Introduction to Christian Ethics.
+Lanham, MD: Rowman & Littlefield, 2012.